remytuyeras/aces/README.md

 ## Homomorphism and why it works

-While the decryption in ACES operates within the ring $\mathbb{Z}$, it is essential to recognize that the homomorphic structure is established within the polynomial ring $\mathbb{Z}[X]$.
+While the decryption in ACES operates within the ring $\mathbb{Z}$, it is essential to recognize that the homomorphic structure is established within the polynomial ring $\mathbb{Z}_q[X]_u$.
 In drawing a parallel, consider this process akin to employing complex numbers for computations that might pose greater challenges when exclusively using real numbers, such as solving polynomials or analyzing signals.

 Specifically, if we let $x = (x_1,\dots,x_n)$ denote the private key for ACES, then the homomorphism property relies on a 3-tensor $\lambda = (\lambda_{i,j}^k)_{i,j,k}$ satisfying the following relation for every triple $(i,j,k)$ of elements in $\lbrace 0,1,2,\dots,n\rbrace$.